AxDen-Dev/NRF52_3_Axis_Livestock_Motion_Tracker_example/README.md

 We have succeeded in learning Edge AI, which categorizes cow movements into rumination, feeding, rest, and high activities.
 <br>

-Based on the four motions classified using AI, we succeeded in detecting six conditions, including heat and disease.
+Based on the four motions classified using Edge AI, we succeeded in detecting six conditions, including heat and disease.
 <br>